clubcapra/rove/src/rove_radiation/README.md

 ros2 launch rove_radiation radiation.launch.py max_intensity:=10.0
 ```

 You can change the value of max_intensity (must be a double) to set the maximum radiation intensity you'd like to detect.
-This will affect the scaling of the heatmap and visual markers.

 ## Dependencies